jakedves/JoinedTogether/README.md

 # JoinedTogether
 A Unity game made for the GMTK 2021 Game Jam.
+This is a 3D game, where you can control two different versions of yourself in two different locations, enabling you to progress through the map and make it to the end.
+The style is using simple, low poly textures and models, with assests sourced fron the Unity Asset Store.

-The game can be downloaded from:
+The game can be downloaded for free from:

 **WINDOWS**
   - https://shiv02.itch.io/worldsaparttogether